siilisolutions/hedge/README.md

 To compile and deploy your function to Azure:

-    boot azure/deploy-azure -a NameOfFunctionApp -r NameOfResourceGroup
+    boot azure/deploy-azure -a NameOfFunctionApp -r NameOfResourceGroup -U azure-scm-username -P azure-scm-password

-If your authentication file is correctly generated and found in the environment, your function should deploy to Azure and can be reached with HTTP.
+Your function should deploy to Azure and can be reached with HTTP.

 ### Deploying To AWS